Hair strand drug tests are an accurate and efficient way of screening

-Hair drug tests have the longest detection period, and can typically detect drug use for up to 90 days.
+Hair drug tests have the longest detection period and can typically detect drug use for up to 6 months.
 Depending on the drugs used,

-a hair sample can sometimes help determine when drug use occurred and whether it’s been discontinued.
+a hair sample can sometimes help determine when drug use occurred and whether it has been discontinued.

-What you need to know about hair testing:
+What you need to know about hair drug testing:

 Detection window